 I can’t remember much about the first time I travelled overseas on my own, except for this one moment: filling out the boarding card with my occupation as writer.
 A tiny moment.
 The pen ink was blue.
 I can still remember the feeling of that one little word and the way I hugged it to myself in my seat on the plane.

 That was 1990, if memory serves.

 I’ve since made writing the core of my professional life, and I’ve also written fiction and non-fiction outside that professional sphere.
 A novel and a few short stories have been published, along with essays and a couple of reviews.

 A few rejections sent me spiralling.
 I had not yet understood that I was part of a community.
 I reached out for support to places that could not provide it, and didn’t reach out to anybody who could.
 Because I didn’t know they were there.

 So I wrote, and wrote and wrote.
 And as I say, some of it was published.

-And I tried, for a short stint, to see what it felt like on the other side of that acquisition desk, running a niche publishing imprint for a couple of years, specialising in writing about jazz and improvised music.
+And I tried, for a short stint, to see what it felt like on the other side of that acquisition desk, running a niche publishing imprint that specialised in writing about jazz and improvised music.
 One of the reasons I’m bloody glad I did it is because it led me to some of the most uplifting and soul-satisfying music I’ve ever heard, and through the music to the people who make it and who are themselves endlessly inspiring.
 Another reason?
 I learned a great deal about the hard work of author management, marketing and promotion.
 I learned that the authors whose work is easier to promote are the ones who understand that when it comes to getting their writing in front of readers, they are part of a team of experts, all with the book’s best interests in mind.